KxSystems/docs-v1/docs/dashboards/introduction.md

 ![Screenshot](img/advancedcssstyle.jpg)

-<aside class="warning">If Dashboard Styling is used to align and position components, remember to update the *Margins* setting of the Text Component to undo any unncessary changes in the position of the logo</aside>
+<aside class="admonition caution">If Dashboard Styling is used to align and position components, remember to update the <i>Margins</i> setting of the Text Component to undo any unncessary changes in the position of the logo</aside>

 ## Margins